LukasGutenberg/katacoda-scenarios/basic-cue-tutorial/intro.md

 ## About this tutorial

-The tutorial will install CUE in the background when you start it, but it can take some time, so wait with any commands until the file explorer stops updating.
+The tutorial will install CUE in the when you start it, but it can take some time, so wait with any commands until the installation is done.